AnnLe4869/juniorgocode-blog/content/functional-form-of-setstate/index.md

 }
 ```

-If you try out the code above, you probably notice that the state-update function doesn't run as you expected: you click on the `Slow click` button really fast for multiple times (let say you click 3 times really fast) but the state variable `count` only update one and the value of `count` is only `10` instead of `30`.
+If you try out the code above, you wil notice that the state-update function doesn't run as you expected: you click on the `Slow click` button really fast for multiple times (let say you click 3 times really fast) but the state variable `count` only update one and the value of `count` is only `10` instead of `30`.

 Worse of that, if you try to click on `Slow click` button and `Fast click` button really fast (let say 2 times on slow click and 3 time on fast click) the state variable `count` is still only `10` instead of `23`.